ashwathboomi/cse15l-lab-reports/index.md

 As you continue to use the remote server, you will grow more familar with other commands as well

-The `open <filename>` command will open the desire file in the current working directory
+The `open <filename>` command will open the desired file in the current working directory

 The `cp <filename> <newfilename>` command will create a copy of the first file with the name of the second argument

 The `mv <filename> <path>` command will move the file to the path declared by the second argument

-The `mkdir <name>` command will create directory/folder with the desired name in the current working directory.
+The `mkdir <name>` command will create a directory/folder with the desired name in the current working directory.

 ![image](15l4.jpg)